santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 This approach had one limitation though.
-While the outline curve is smooth for a segment, at segment joints, kinks(sharp jumps) can happen we suuch segments are joined.
+While the outline curve is smooth for a segment, at segment joints, kinks (sharp jumps) can happen when such segments are joined.
-Since the tangent calculation based on $(1 + \kappa d)x' + nd'$ need some updates to handle the case of segment joins I guess.
+Since the tangent calculation based on $(1 + \kappa d)x' + nd'$ needs some updates to handle the case of segment joins.

-The sideways movement of the stroke) based on how much the width changes per segment  - $d'$ but when segment A and B has different lengths, the rate change is rapid in some cases. this changes the angle of the offset curve, creating the kink you see here:
+The sideways movement of the stroke, based on how much the width changes per segment — $d'$ — is rapid when segment A and B have different lengths.
+This changes the angle of the offset curve, creating the kink you see here:

 ![G1 Continuity Error at Segment Joints](/wp-content/uploads/2026/02/var-interpolation-continuity-error.png)